How to Lower Ph in Pool, Naturally: Essential Info

 First things First — What Causes a High pH in a Swimming Pool?

 A spike in your pool’s pH can be caused by several different things.
-First off, it could be as a result of the chemicals or products used to disinfect the pool.
+First off, it could be a result of the chemicals or products used to disinfect the pool.
 Speaking of which, the addition of chlorine stabilizer or HTH Granular to your pool’s water can cause its pH to climb well above 7.
 It’s however important to note that these chlorine products are your best bet when it comes to keeping your pool’s chlorine in good shape.
 So yes, it’s great to use them.
-But, of course, too much can make your water overly soft (which clearly isn’t a good thing) and also cloudy.
+But, of course, too much can make your water overly soft (which isn’t a good thing) and also cloudy.

 Besides these products, an increase in the pH level can be triggered by a sudden spike in the temperature of the water.
 For instance, if your pool water is always exposed to direct sunlight, an unexpected heatwave could cause the pH to go higher than normal.